creationix/js-git/README.md

 ### repo.loadAs(type, hash, [callback]) -> body

-This convenience wrapper will call `repo.save` for you and then check if the type is what you expected.
+This convenience wrapper will call `repo.load` for you and then check if the type is what you expected.
 If it is, it will return the body directly.
 If it's not, it will error.

 ```js
 var commit = yield repo.loadAs("commit", "HEAD");